rmichela/GiantTrees/README.md

 _This plugin now only uses official Bukkit APIs, so it should be future proof.
 Recently tested with Spigot 1.15._

-Giant Trees is a plugin for adding procedurally generated giant trees to your world.
+Giant Trees is a plugin for adding procedurally generated giant trees to your Spigot world.
 Giant trees are generated in three ways:

 * Grow trees in creative/survival mode by planting saplings and fertilizing with bone meal